Developer(s) – Cellar Door Games

 Originality – 6/10

-Let it never be dais that this game clearly has its influence in terms of both visual style and the basic premise of its gameplay.
+Let it never be said that Rogue Legacy clearly has its influence in terms of both visual style and the basic premise of its gameplay.
 It even bears some resemblance to the same basic premise of many other video games before the story was as much of a focus as it is today.
-It does, however, score points in terms of originality for it’s positive modifying of a very popular gaming formula, since no other game of it’s kind (that I’ve played anyway), has been able to offer such a huge amount of replay value.
+It does, however, score points in terms of originality for its positive modifying of a very popular gaming formula, since no other game of its kind (that I’ve played anyway), has been able to offer such a huge amount of replay value.

-To summarize, I would go so far as to say that Rogue Legacy is the greatest Metroidvania game I have ever played.
-It may sound like an extremely controversial opinion, but I’ve never played Super Metroid.
-But as it stands, this definitely tops the list as far as I’m concerned.
+To summarize, I would go so far as to say that Rogue Legacy is one of the greatest roguelike games I have ever played.
+It may sound like an extremely controversial opinion, but I’ve never played Rogue.
+But as it stands, this definitely makes the list of the best as far as I’m concerned.